 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-About Our 3-Day Gdansk Itinerary
+About Our 3 Day Gdansk Itinerary

-Day-by-Day Itinerary Of Things To Do in Gdansk
+Day-by-Day Itinerary of Things To Do in Gdansk

-Our list of the best things to do in Gdansk is organized in a day-by-day 3-day itinerary.
-This Gdansk travel blog post includes everything you need to plan your Gdansk vacation!
+Our list of what to do in Gdansk is organized in a detailed 3-day itinerary.
+Save, Pin or Bookmark our Gdansk Travel Guide to plan your trip to Poland!

 DAY 1 – Must-See Gdansk: Old Town and WWII Museum

-On the first day of your 3 days in Gdansk, start by seeing Gdansk highlights in the Old Town then delve into the history of World War II at a state-of-the-art museum.
+On the first day of your 3 days in Gdansk, start by seeing Gdansk highlights in the Old Town.
+Then, delve into the history of World War II at a state-of-the-art museum.
 End the first day of your Gdansk trip with a scenic view and a classic Polish meal.

 Gdansk Walking Tour: The Royal Route